 Once this is achieved, people with the appropriate expertise, oversight and authority must decide which processes should be kept, amended, or discarded.

-After addressing these three core pillars, the next task is to distil all of the information, insights and recommendations into the one, centralised and dynamic security register and then create a security strategy, road map, and framework that will enable them to move forwards, safely.
+After addressing these three core pillars, the next task is to distill all of the information, insights and recommendations into the one, centralised and dynamic security register and then create a security strategy, road map, and framework that will enable them to move forwards, safely.

 Brennan IT recently launched its own dedicated IT security consultancy designed to help Australian organisations of all kind identify their own vulnerabilities and needs, and we’re able to help you to chart the best way forward for new entities to flourish in the wake of M&A activity.

 Our specialists assess the vulnerability of your environment.
 Then, depending on your needs, they recommend the appropriate strategy, security architecture and an overall solution for your environment.Learn more

 In the face of increasingly sophisticated, externally-launched cyber-attacks and malware, you need uncompromising protection of the highest reliability at your organisation's edge, in the data centre, and within your core applications.
 Discover how our Network Security service and SD-WAN offering can form a key part of your broader security strategy.Learn more